Planning ahead with a European funeral plan

 The next of kin will then be required to sign the ‘Body Release Form’, which in many cases also means that they have contracted to use that funeral director, often with no disclosure of prices or any awareness that they have committed to this.

 The deceased’s bank accounts and assets maybe frozen and the funeral usually takes place within 72 hours.

 This experience could be different with a prepaid funeral plan.
 Your next of kin would still inform the doctor and the police however, your family would then call the funeral plan Helpline and they will take care of everything else, removing the pressure from your family.

-The Golden Leaves 24 hour helpline is based in Spain so when the time comes your family will have expert local speaking knowledgeable staff to take care of everything for them, just as you planned.
+Some providers have a 24 hour helpline based in Spain so when the time comes your family will have expert local speaking knowledgeable staff to take care of everything for them, just as you planned.